-- 62. Upon information and belief, the document attached as Exhibit D was prepared by a CACI Corporate Defendant employee.
-Among other information, the document reveals that CACI Corporate Defendants permitted, allowed and/or facilitated untrained persons to perform Interrogation Services. - 63.
-Upon information and belief, Defendant Titan and CACI Corporate Defendants permitted their employees to wear, and their employees did wear, uniforms and other attire that portrayed them as part of the United States military... - Some of the contracts between Defendants and the United States government that 64. may be related to Interrogation Services are identified in Exhibit F. Upon information and belief, some contracts cannot be identified by review of publicly available records because the United States and Defendants kept secret certain contracts, such as those with the CIA and NSA.
-Upon information and belief, Defendant Titan and the CACI Corporate Defendants provided Interrogation Services under blanket-purchase agreements with agencies not related to Interrogation Services, such as the Interior Department. - 65.
-Defendant Titan and CACI Corporate Defendants knew that the amount of Interrogation Services for which the United States contracted was directly related to the United States government's perception of the amount of information that could be obtained by interrogating Plaintiffs.
+Services. - 57.
+Some of the contracts between Defendants and the United States government relating to Interrogation Services are identified in Exhibit B. Upon information and belief, some contracts cannot be identified by review of publicly available records because the United States and Defendants kept secret certain contracts, such as those with the CIA and NSA.
+Upon information and belief, Defendant Titan and the CACI Corporate Defendants provided Interrogation Services under blanket-purchase agreements with agencies not related to Interrogation Services, such as the Interior Department. - 58.
+CACI Corporate Defendants and Defendant Titan knew that the amount of Interrogation Services being contracted for by the United States was directly related to the United States government's perception of the amount of information able to be obtained by interrogation from Plaintiffs.